Bugonia: Ancient scepticism

 Pre-dating Nicander by a century, Aristotle never mentions bugonia and dismisses bees being born from animals other than their own kind.
 Furthermore, he is able to distinguish the castes of drone, worker, and queen (which he calls "king"), so he would certainly have been able to distinguish bees from their mimics.
 Later authors mention bugonia in commentaries on Aristotle's Physics.
 Celsus and Columella are recorded as having opposed the practice.

 In Judaism

 In the Book of Judges, a story is told of Samson finding a swarm of bees in a lion's carcass.
 Samson later recounts this in the form of a riddle: "Out of the strong came forth sweetness."
-This story does not appear to have been intended as an instance of a process similar to bugonia, but it was later used to support the veracity of bugonia.
+The biblical story is not thought to reference Greco-Roman bugonia but it was later used to support the veracity of bugonia.

 The Hellenistic Jewish philosopher Philo offers bugonia as a possible reason why honey is forbidden as a sacrifice to Yahweh:

 Moreover, it also ordains that every sacrifice shall be offered up without any leaven or honey, not thinking it fit that either of these things should be brought to the altar.
 The honey, perhaps, because the bee which collects it is not a clean animal, inasmuch as it derives its birth, as the story goes, from the putrefaction and corruption of dead oxen.